March 3, 2026

 That's where a help desk software can be a real asset.
 The tool that can help you master your support game.

-In this guide, we'll help you choose the best customer service software for your needs and by giving you a list of the best software on the market today.
+In this guide, we'll help you choose the best customer service software for your needs and by giving you a list of the best ticket management software on the market today.

 We reviewed the best solutions with a focus on important characteristics including scalability, pricing, integrations, and ease of use.

-While Missive might not be the typical help desk, it’s a wonderful tool for companies with limited resources.
-It provides great features like shared inboxes, live chat, rules, multiple communication channels, shared labels, flexible email setup, canned responses, and a wide range of integrations with other tools like CRMs.
+While Missive might not be the typical help desk, it's a wonderful tool for companies with limited resources.
+It provides great features like shared inboxes, archive/close functionality, analytics, livechat, AI automations, multiple communication channels, shared labels, canned responses, and a wide range of integrations with other tools like CRMs.

 Missive also gives you the ability to assign conversations to a whole team, a specific person, or multiple people.
-With rules, you can decide how support conversations are routed to each team member.
+With rules, you can decide how support conversations are routed to each team member—round-robin assignment, least busy assignment, or anything you can dream up.

-Best for companies using email primarily and in need of knowledge base
+Best help desk system for companies using email primarily and in need of aknowledge base.

 Help Scout is an email-based help desk that also offers some email management software functionalities.
 It can help you simplify your communications and manage your client service operations.